Mere, Wiltshire: Others

 Mere Methodist Church was built as a Primitive Methodist chapel in 1846; a gallery was added in 1859 and a schoolroom in 1874.
 It was de-consecrated in 2017 and sold at auction in April 2018.
-It is currently being converted for residential use.
+It has been converted for residential use.

 Mere United Reformed Church was built in 1868 as a Congregational chapel, joining the United Reformed Church at its formation in 1972.
 Precursors of the present building were a small Presbyterian chapel of 1700, an Independent chapel of 1795 and a larger chapel of 1852.

 The church of St Matthew was built in 1882 by C.E.
 Ponting, on a rural site at White Hill, 1+1/4 mi southeast of the town.
 It was a mission church, served by the clergy of St Michael's.
 The church closed in 2004 and was sold for residential use in 2008.

 St Mary's Roman Catholic church was built in 1946 after the community purchased a surplus Nissen hut.